-Tip: Adjectival ratings are merely guides for intelligent decision-making in the procurement process.
-Agencies should not solely rely on them to make best value decisions.
+Tip: Adjectival ratings are merely guides for intelligent decision-making in the best value procurement process.
+Agencies should not solely rely on them to make award decisions.

-Tip: In FAR best value procurements, where price is less important than the non-price factors, a government agency must meaningfully evaluate cost or price in making its source selection decision.
+Tip: In the best value contracting procurement definition, where price is less important than the non-price factors, a government agency must meaningfully evaluate cost or price in making its source selection decision.

-GAO’s Analysis in a Best Value Contract Award
+GAO’s Best Value Trade Off Analysis for Procurement Contract Award Process

 - Unless your proposal contains strengths that go above the basic solicitation requirements, it may not be possible to challenge

-- When making a trade-off in a negotiated procurement, the should be some meaningful comparison between proposals
+- When conducting a best value trade off analysis in a negotiated procurement, there should be some meaningful comparison between proposals

 - Many agencies miss this point.
 Thus leaving them open to challenge

-- The FAR best value contract procurement should not be reduced to a mechanical or mere scoring approach
+- The best value contract award criteria should not be reduced to a mechanical or mere scoring approach

 - There must be rational and reasonable thinking